-The convertible note facility commenced on 30 August 2013.
-The agreement provides for the issue of convertible notes of US\$100,000 each with a one year term, which can be converted to equity at the option of the holder.
+(e) The convertible note facility commenced on 30 August 2013.
+The agreement provided for the issue of convertible notes of US\$100,000 each with a one year term, which can be converted to equity at the option of the holder.
 The amount payable upon conversion is 122% of face value, with the number of shares determined by reference to the daily volume-weighted average share price of the Group's shares.
 The notes carry interest at 8% per annum.
+The notes were repaid in July 2104.